hetfs/luaOrbiter/docs/how-to-take-this-course.md

 ---
 id: how-to-take-this-course
-title: 🧭 How to Take This Course
+title: 🧭 How to take this course
 sidebar_position: 3
 ---

-# 🧭 How to Take This Course
+# 🧭 How to take this course

-Welcome to **luaOrbiter** — a mission-based Lua learning journey for developers, engineers, and creative technologists.
-Whether you're just beginning or diving deep into embedded scripting, this guide will help you get the most out of the platform.
+Welcome to **luaOrbiter**, a mission-based Lua learning guide for developers, engineers, and creative technologists.
+Whether starting with Lua or exploring embedded scripting, this guide helps you get the most from the platform.

 ---

-## 🚀 Step 1: Set Up Your Environment
+## 🚀 Step 1: Set up your environment

 ### 🖥 Requirements

-To get started, you'll need:
+Before starting, check that you have the following:

-- A modern web browser (for reading lessons)
+- A modern web browser for reading lessons
-- A code editor (we recommend [VSCode](https://code.visualstudio.com/))
+- A code editor such as [VSCode](https://code.visualstudio.com/), [Neovim](https://neovim.io/) or [Notepad++](https://notepad-plus-plus.org/)
-- Optionally: Local Lua environment via [`luaDev`](https://github.com/hetfs/luaDev) for advanced learners
+- Optionally: a local Lua setup using [`luaDev`](https://github.com/hetfs/luaDev) for advanced usage

-### 🛠 Running Locally (optional)
+### 🛠 Running locally (optional)

 ```bash
 git clone https://github.com/hetfs/luaOrbiter.git